-The Smithsonian seeks both digital and on-site volunteers to assist in contributing content to Wikipedia related to our collections and areas of expertise.
+The Smithsonian seeks digital volunteers to assist in contributing content to Wikipedia related to our collections and areas of expertise.
 Improving the quality and quantity of reliable information on Wikipedia, as well as usage of Smithsonian resources on the site, helps meet our mission, the "increase and diffusion of knowledge."
+We seek experienced and motivated Wikipedia editors who are technically proficient in both the software and the norms of the Wikimedia community.
+To find out more about how to become a Wikipedia volunteer for the Smithsonian, visit the Smithsonian Institution's WikiProject.